stacks-network/docs/nakamoto-upgrade/nakamoto-activation-guide-for-signers/setting-up-a-primary-post-nakamoto-testnet-node.md

 The important aspects that you’ll need to change are:

-`block_proposal_token`: an authentication token that your signer uses to authenticate certain requests to your node.
+`auth_token`: an authentication token that your signer uses to authenticate certain requests to your node.
 This must match the value you used as `auth_password` in the signer’s configuration.

 `events_observer.endpoint`: This is the host (IP address and port) where your signer is configured to listen for events.
 An example string would be ”`127.0.0.1:30000`” or ”`my-signer.local:30000`”